dimir/zabbix-extensions/frontend/modules/customitems/README.md

 Important!
 This module should be working on Zabbix 6.4 and later.

-This module demonstrates how to create a web page where you want to display hosts/items in a different view.
+This module demonstrates how to create a web page where you want to display hosts items in a different view.
 In detail, here you can see how to:

   - add new menu element that will point to the new page
   - display a list in an HTML table, using Zabbix items as an example